gridbugs/gridbugs.org/collections/_posts/2023-05-27-component-pinouts-and-notes.md

 output pin is producing logic 0 (0v), it serves a similar role to ground (it has 0v and it's a current sink).
 Thus we can analyse the circuit above as we would a simple voltage divider.
-When one output is low and one output is high, then half the high voltage is seen between the two resistors.
+When one output is low and one output is high, then half the high voltage is seen between the two resistors provided that they have the same resistance.

 This idea can be extended to implement a digital to analog converter by combining the voltages of many pins through carefully chosen resistances.